Appearance

 How to Display a Message if JavaScript is Turned Off

 Many websites depend on JavaScript to function well.
 Your site may not be accessible if it is turned off.
-However, many users disable the JavaScript on their browsers for security concern.
+However, many users disable JavaScript in their browsers for security concerns.
 That’s why you need to make sure that your website will still work well even with JavaScript disabled.
-Besides, all validation must be duplicated on both client and server-side so you can catch things in case the JavaScript is turned off.

 If you have content that will not function without JavaScript, you need to display a message with an explanation of the problem.
 In this snippet, we are going to have a look at 2 simple methods to display the content when JavaScript is turned off.